troe27/UU-GWAS01/docs/index.md

 -8.9814 -2.6604 -0.1642  2.7795 11.6762

 Coefficients:
             Estimate Std.
-Error t value Pr(>|t|)
-(Intercept)  22.1488     4.3076   5.142 3.34e-07 ***
+Error t value Pr(>|t|) (Intercept)  22.1488     4.3076   5.142 3.34e-07 ***
 mean_parent   0.6693     0.0646  10.360  < 2e-16 ***
 ---
 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1

 Residual standard error: 3.388 on 896 degrees of freedom Multiple R-squared:  0.107, Adjusted R-squared:  0.106
 F-statistic: 107.3 on 1 and 896 DF,  p-value: < 2.2e-16
 ```

-While the correlation is very significant, the pairwise correlation (Rsquared) is lower than one would maybe expect.
+While the correlation is very significant, the pairwise correlation (R-squared) is lower than one would maybe expect.
- - can you think of factors that our model didnt account for?
+- can you think of factors that our model didn't account for?

 # Finish

 ![from:https://www.autodeskresearch.com/publications/samestats](figures/DinoSequentialSmaller.gif)